MiliSii/DevOps/README.md

 Click New Virtual Machine.
 Select the type of virtual machine you want to create and click Next:

-Note: Your choice depends partially on the hardware version you want your virtual machine to have.
-For more information, see Virtual machine hardware versions (1003746).

 Custom: This gives you an option to create a virtual machine and choose its hardware compatibility.
 You can choose from Workstation 16.x, Workstation 15.x, Workstation 14.x .
 Typical: This creates a virtual machine which has the same hardware version as the version of Workstation you are using.
 If you are using Workstation 16.x, it creates a virtual machine with hardware version 16.
 If you are using Workstation 15.x a virtual machine with hardware version 15 is created.